2022 Hamilton, Ontario, municipal election: Wards 3 and 4 - Hamilton Centre/East

 The first candidate to register was former trustee Ralph Agostino.
-Agostino, the brother of former MPP Dominic Agostino, served as Catholic trustee for Ward 3 from 1994-1997 and for the combined Wards 3 & 4 (Hamilton Centre/East) from 1997 to 2014, when he unsuccessfully sought the office of city councillor for Ward 3.
+Agostino, the brother of former MPP Dominic Agostino, served as Catholic trustee for Ward 3 from 1994 to 1997, and for the combined Wards 3 & 4 (Hamilton Centre/East) from 1997 to 2014, when he unsuccessfully sought the office of city councillor for Ward 3.
 Agostino ran unsuccessfully for Wards 3 & 4 trustee in 2018, and was the unsuccessful Ontario Liberal Party candidate in the 2004 provincial by-election in Hamilton East, made vacant by the death of his brother.